pasDamola/chatgpt-langchain/README.md

 OPENAI_API_KEY=myopenailuckycharm
 ```

-3. Install the dependencies
+4. Install the dependencies

 ```
 pip install -r requirements.txt
 ```

-**At this point, you can go ahead and customize the PromptTemplate in the main.py file to whatever you want**
+**P.S: At this point, you can go ahead and customize the PromptTemplate in the main.py file to whatever you want**

-4. Run the application
+5. Run the application

 This can be done in 2 ways